AbdallahMostafaIbrahim/database-card-scan/README.md

 npm run start
 ```

-If any credit cards are detected, they are outputted in a csv file in a generated *"Reports"* directory
+If any credit cards are detected, they are outputted in a csv file in a generated _"Reports"_ directory

+## Note

+If you are using this with an oracle database, make you sure you download the drivers and move then to the root project folder with folder name _instant_oracle_client_